project-cemetery/create-soda-app/README.md

 ### Start Coding Now

-You **don't** need to install or setup Webpack or Babel.
+You **don't** need to setup Typescript and Babel.
-They come packaged with `next`, so you can just start coding.
+They come delivered with `soda`, so you can just start coding.

 After running `create-soda-app`, you're good to go!